They can be the most toxic items in your home. But never fear! Here’s how to buy an eco friendly carpet

 Hand knotted rugs are created with more time, care and have a team of designers behind that who craft these amazing rugs.
-Their work can be ethically sourced, using high quality materials, giving you the perfect rug for your home that will last for years to come.
+Their work can be ethically sourced, using high quality leftover materials, giving you the perfect rug for your home that will last for years to come.

-Antique rugs look luxurious and bring timeless style to any room, but you need to know what to look for.
+One of the best ways when thinking of how to buy an eco friendly carpet is to look for antique rugs.
+These look luxurious and bring timeless style to any room, but you need to know what to look for.

-For example, there should be a slight sheen to wood rugs; this indicates a high lanolin content and durability.
+For example, there should be a slight sheen to wood rugs.
+This indicates a high lanolin content and durability.
 The more clarity of line there is in the design, the more skilled the weaver, so this is something to keep an eye on–the more the carpet resembles a painting, the better.

-When a rug is dyed with natural colours, green, rose, saffron yellow and purple are highly valued shades, and the rug will have more value if the design is a complete one-off (even though hand woven rugs are unique in the sense that they may carry man-made flaws that machine made rugs wouldn’t have, they often follow the same patterns).
+When a rug is dyed with natural colours, green, rose, saffron yellow and purple are highly valued shades, and the rug will have more value if the design is a complete one-off.
+Even though hand woven rugs are unique in the sense that they may carry man-made flaws that machine made rugs wouldn’t have, they often follow the same patterns.